deepu0/deepu0/README.md

-- 🔭 I’m currently working on my portfolio.
+- 🔭 I’m currently working on ....
 - 🌱 I’m currently learning more about Gatsby & PWA(Progressive Web App).
 - 👯 I’m looking to collaborate on [Youtube](https://www.youtube.com/c/theengineerbhai/).
 - 🤔 Give me the API's ,i will give you the UI.